AIR tilting subcategories of extended hearts

 \section{Abstract}

 We introduce the notion of AIR tilting subcategories of extended hearts of $t$-structures on a triangulated category associated with silting subcategories.
-This notion extends $\AR{d}$-tilting pairs of extended finitely generated modules over finite-dimensional algebras to a broader framework, encompassing extended large modules over unitary rings as well as truncated subcategories of finite-dimensional derived categories of proper non-positive differential graded algebras.
-Within this framework, we establish a bijection between AIR tilting subcategories and silting subcategories.
-We further define quasi-tilting and tilting subcategories of extended hearts, generalizing the corresponding notions in module categories, and investigate their fundamental properties and the relationships among these three tilting-related concepts.
+This notion generalizes $\AR{d}$-tilting pairs of extended finitely generated modules over finite-dimensional algebras to a more general framework, which includes both extended large modules over unitary rings and truncated subcategories of finite-dimensional derived categories of proper non-positive differential graded algebras.
+Within this setting, we establish a bijection between AIR tilting subcategories and silting subcategories.
+Furthermore, we define quasi-tilting and tilting subcategories of extended hearts, extending the corresponding notions from module categories, and investigate their fundamental properties along with the relationships among these tilting-related classes.